Fuel Price: Impact on Logistics

 Less expensive oil also means trucking companies can streamline operations around demand as opposed to fuel efficiency.
 For example, carriers can increase the size of their fleet by putting their older, less fuel-efficient trucks back on the road.

 Even though about 20% of rail operating costs are fuel, the drop in oil prices will mainly hurt business for rail companies.
 Typically, rail is considerably cheaper than shipping over-the-road (OTR), but when fuel prices drop, the gap between rail and truck pricing shrinks, causing shippers to reevaluate the benefits of each mode.
 Many shippers choose to switch rail freight to trucks because the only slightly higher price is worth it for the increased speed.

 Oil companies usually ship by rail because it is low-priced, plus large quantities can be shipped at once.
 But, the lower price of oil may soon disrupt production, which will reduce the amount of oil being shipped over the rail – another way freight volume is taken away from rail transport.

 The only bright side for rail transport is that truck capacity may prevent OTR shipping costs from declining too much.
 In this case, rail transport would still be a profitable and productive choice for shippers.

 In the short-term, ocean carriers will benefit from cheaper fuel prices because they will see higher margins and lower operating costs.

 Out of all the transportation modes, air transport has the most to gain from declining oil prices.
 Approximately 40% of an air carrier’s operating costs are spent on fuel.
-Airlines, just like trucking companies, may take advantage of older, less fuel efficient equipment to expand fleet size and provide better service to customers.
+Airlines, just like trucking companies, may take advantage of older, less fuel-efficient equipment to expand the fleet size and provide better service to customers.

 Learn more about Oil and Gas shipping services!